What is an HSA?

 Qualified medical expenses under an HSA are defined as: medical copayments or coinsurance, long-term care costs, dental care costs, vision care costs, prescriptions medications, and over-the-counter treatments.
 HSA funds can also be used to pay for some post-tax insurance premiums, like COBRA and long-term care premiums.
 For a list of approved health care expenditures, please refer to Eligible Expenses.

 Examples of expenses that are not HSA eligible include gym memberships, nutritional supplements, cosmetic procedures and surgeries.

 Many over-the-counter items are eligible for purchase on a tax-free basis with your account.
 Due to the CARES Act passed on March 27, 2020, these items no longer require a prescription or letter of medical necessity from a physician to be reimbursed pre-tax.
 You can see more about HSA eligible expenses on this page.

 No. You cannot reimburse qualified medical expenses incurred before your account is established.
 We recommend you establish your account as soon as you are eligible to do so.

-You can withdraw money from your HSA at any time for any purpose.
-If the money is used for an ineligible expense (whether medical or non-medical), the expenditure will be taxed and, for individuals who are not disabled or over age 65, subject to a 20% tax penalty.
 If you are 65 or older at the time of withdrawal, then you are free to withdraw money from your HSA for any purpose.
 You will have to pay the applicable income tax but there will be no additional tax penalty.